The god of small things by Arundhati Roy

 The Kathakali men took off their make-up and went home to beat their wives.
 Even Kunti the soft one with breasts.

 The story is about a mother(Ammu) and her two egged twins Rahel and Esthappen Kuttapen Peter Mon who were abandoned by their alcoholic father from Calcutta .They returned to their granny Mamachi( Ammu’s mother) in Ayemanam in Kottayam, to Paradise jams and pickles.
 Their mother breaks the unwritten codes of love by having an affair with Velutha(a lower caste wonderful person).
-This leads to ruining of all the mother’s and her childrens life by their own granny and baby Kochamma.
-As well as causes dire consequences like the death of Velutha and Sofie mol.
+This leads to ruining of the mother’s as well as her kids life by their own granny and baby Kochamma.
+It also leads to dire consequences like the death of Velutha and Sofie mol.
 The story discusses about river ,plants, shrubs ,communism and above all real human characters and indeed about god of small things.

 Too much of reality is really heart wrenching or perhaps a pure headache.